 - The perpetrator takes full control of all the finances, spending and decisions about money so the victim is financially dependent on their partner.
 Also denying them access to money, including their own, and forcing them and their children to live on inadequate resources and demanding they account for every cent spent.
 This type of abuse is often a contributing factor for women becoming 'trapped' in violent relationships.

 - Sexual abuse

 - This includes all unwanted sexual behaviours.
-This may include forced sexual contact, rape, forced performance of sexual acts that cause pain or humiliation, forced sex with others, or causing injury to sexual organs.
+This may include forced or coerced sexual contact, rape, forced performance of sexual acts that cause pain or humiliation, forced sex with others, being forced to witness sexual acts or pornography, use of sex as a tool of coercion or control, or deliberate injury to sexual organs.